 More information about modern web browsers can be found at http://browsehappy.com/

-In South-East Asia, oil palms are frequently planted as a monoculture on areas previously supporting other plantation crops such as rubber or coconuts, or may be planted on areas cleared from primary forest.
+Infection of young palms has become a serious problem in Papua New Guinea (Pilotti et al., 2018).
+The malady affects mature oil palms, young palms and seedlings in Malaysia and the fungus can reduce yields by ca. 50-80% (Corley and Tinker, 2015).
+A 1% disease incidence caused an annual loss of 38 M US$ in Indonesia based on 1996 prices (Darmono, 2000).
+A 30% increase in BSR between current time until 2070, as may occur in Sumatra, Indonesia (Paterson, 2019a), would cost 1140 US$ under 1996 prices if extrapolated to the whole of Indonesia.
+G. boninense caused losses of 50 to 350 M US$ per annum in later estimates (Ommelna et al., 2012).
+The total value of the industry is 50,000 M US$ per annum (Paterson and Lima, 2018) and so the disease represents 0.1 to 0.7% of the total value.
+The economic loss was estimated recently as $365 million per annum (Seman, 2018).
+Despite these being small percentage losses compared to the total value of the industry, high disease levels in individual plantations are catastrophic and climate change will have a devastating effect if not ameliorated (Paterson, 2019a, b).Oil palms are frequently monocultures in South-East Asia on areas previously supporting other plantation crops such as rubber or coconuts, or may be planted on areas cleared from primary forest (Paterson and Lima, 2018).
 Smallholder farmers also grow oil palms in mixed cropping systems with other perennials such as coconuts, coffee and cocoa.
-Basal stem rot of oil palms is now regarded as the most important disease of oil palms in these production areas in Malaysia and Indonesia, and can result in stand losses of between 50 and 85% over the 25-year economic life of oil palm plantings.
-Furthermore, infection tends to occur at a progressively earlier stage in the life of oil palms, and more frequently, with each successive planting, such that widespread losses can occur in young plantings of less than 5 years old.
-In replanting after coconut, sporadic cases of basal stem rot can be seen after only 1-2 years in the field (Ariffin et al., 2000).
+Basal stem rot of oil palms is now regarded as the most important disease of oil palms in Malaysia and Indonesia, and can result in stand losses of between 50 and 85% over the 25-year economic life of oil palms.
+Furthermore, infection tends to occur at a progressively earlier stage in the life of oil palms, and more frequently with each successive planting, such that widespread losses can occur in young plantings of less than 5 years.
+Cases of BSR can be seen after only 1-2 years in the field when replanting after coconut (Ariffin et al., 2000).